Search archive:

 22.3.23

 With financial crisis looming, speculation is rife about whether the Bank of England will stop hiking interest rates tomorrow.
-This week’s New Economy Brief looks at the effect of higher interest rates on the economy, reviews proposals to reform monetary policy and alternative methods of combating inflation.
+We look at the effect of higher interest rates on the economy, reviews proposals to reform monetary policy and alternative methods of combating inflation.

 Work, Climate change, Tax, Public services and inequality